CityScope/CS_Brix/docs/_sources/tutorial.rst.txt

 	I.link_table('dungeonmaster')
 	I.get_geogrid_data()

+Bear in mind that the endpoint ``GEOGRIDDATA`` is created only after your first edit to the table.
+If you just created your table, you need to go to the front end and edit the table at least once for ``GEOGRIDDATA`` to show up.

 Please note that the :func:`brix.Indicator.link_table` should only be used when developing the indicator.
 For deployment, we'll use the :class:`brix.Handler` class that is more efficient.
 You can also skip the :func:`brix.Indicator.link_table` step by defining the ``Indicator.table_name='dungeonmaster'`` property in your ``setup`` function.
 You will also notice that as you change the :attr:`brix.Indicator.requires_geometry` and :attr:`brix.Indicator.requires_geogrid_props` parameters in ``setup``, the output of :func:`brix.Indicator.get_geogrid_data` will change.